 Try not do over do it with the air con

 Over summer, the air conditioner is probably your first choice when it’s hot outside.
 While it does a great job of keeping your home cool, it can be very expensive to run – so try using a fan instead.
 They’re good at cooling specific parts of a room and use a lot less energy.
-When using a fan, it’s best to place it near your windows so it can push cool air through your home.
-This simple switch can save between $40 and $200 a year – find out other easy ways to save with our energy efficiency tips.
+If you’re lucky enough to have ceiling fans installed, one of the best things about them is that they can cost as little as two cents an hour to run!
+If you’re opting for a pedestal fan, the best place to pop it is near your windows so it can push cool air through your home.

-But we know that the fan won’t always cut it during those long hot days and nights and the air conditioner is sometimes a must.
+We know that the fan won’t always cut it during those long hot days and nights, and the air conditioner is sometimes a must.
 To make sure your air conditioner is working efficiently and not using more energy that it needs, it’s a good idea to give the filters a good clean or replace them regularly.

 The temp you set your air conditioner can also make a big difference to your bill.
 Even on those super-hot days, it’s best to set your air conditioner to 24°C or higher – each degree under that uses 5% more energy.
 And for even bigger savings, only use your air conditioner when it gets to over 30°C outside.

 Not using every room in the house?
 Set your air conditioner to cool different parts of the house when you need it or alternate the rooms you’re cooling – that way, you’re not wasting energy.

 Keep the cool air in during the day and let the breeze in at night

 During the day, when the air conditioner is pumping, it’s ideal to keep your windows closed to make sure the cool air doesn’t escape.
 But at night, when the temp has dropped and there may be a breeze, try opening the window to let the air flow in.